dojo/widgets/README.md

 ## Conventions

-### controlled vs uncontrolled widgets
-Currently, all of our *form* widgets are 'controlled' widgets.
-This means that a parent widget is responsible to the 'state' of the child widget.
-'Controlled' widgets are also known as 'stateless' widgets.

 ### EventHandlers

 You can register event handlers that get called when the corresponding events occur, by passing the handlers into a widget, in their `properties`.